 - More Payne’s Gray turns it into a cooler, Van Dyke-like brown

-Eventually, you can reach a near-black mix, perfect for shadows or dark hair.
+With enough layering, the mix can reach a near-black tone—perfect for shadows or dark hair.

-Just keep layering and testing.
-I add all three colors gradually until I get the exact tone I want.
+The artist continues layering and testing, adding all three colors gradually until the exact tone is achieved.

 Exercise 3: Mixing Custom Black with Three Primaries

-Now, here's something fun—you can mix your black using just these three colors.
+Here’s something fun—black can be mixed using just these three colors.

-I combine equal parts of Quinacridone Gold, Alizarin Crimson, and Payne's Gray.
-Adjust the balance as you go:
+The artist combines equal parts of Quinacridone Gold, Alizarin Crimson, and Payne’s Gray.
+The balance is adjusted depending on the desired result:

 - Add more Payne’s Gray for a cooler black